Vijay-Kumar-Ds/videojs-event-timer.js/README.md

 # videojs-event-timer.js
-a plugin for video.js that trigger events at specified play time.
+a plugin for video.js HTML5 player that trigger events at specified play time.
+To learn more about vodeo.js HTML player, please visit http://www.videojs.com/

 # Documentation